gaqzi/sanitarium.se/_posts/2015-11-14-how-to-ping-a-lost-apple-watch.md

 I just misplaced my Apple Watch in my apartment.
 Walking around looking for it, and getting frustrated, I was thinking, "There ought to be a way to make it make some sound, then I can play [Marco Polo] with the watch".
-But my Google-fu failed me, no obvious way to "ping my watch".
+But my Google-fu failed me: no obvious way to "ping my watch".
 There's functionality for [pinging the phone] from the watch though.

 But there's a way to make some noise: testing out the alert volume in the